NicoVogel/jakb/Gitlab/README.md

     - expand **Runner**
     - under the topic **Setup a shared Runner manually**

-There is the URL which will be used in the following setup, as well as the registration token.
+There you can find the URL which will be used in the following setup, as well as the registration token.

 **5. Register runner images**

 These images will be used to run the stages which are defined in the *.gitlab-ci.yml*.

-First connect to the gitlab-runner:
+First, connect to the gitlab-runner:

 ````shell
 sudo docker exec -it gitlab-runner sh
 ````

 Now replace the placeholder with the information from step 2 and 5.
-The tags are in this case not realy needed, because of the option *--run-untagged*.
+The tags in this case are not really needed, because of the option *--run-untagged*.

 ````shell
 gitlab-runner register \